 This course is one of two Honours level courses which build knowledge and understanding about the history and philosophy of research in Sociology and Anthropology.
 This knowledge and understanding is used to develop insights into the ways that problems in Sociology and Anthropology are conceived and acted on.
 The course enhances skills and capacities in reading and literature reviewing, critical reasoning and argument, essay writing and verbal communication.
 The course includes: discussions of theoretical and applied directions in Sociology and Anthropology; student-based presentations of key issues; and on-line bibliographic searches and writing techniques.

-1. An advanced comprehension of contemporary issues in Sociology and Anthropology and their historical dimensions.
+1. demonstrate an advanced comprehension of contemporary issues in Sociology and Anthropology and their historical dimensions.

-2. An advanced understanding of cross-disciplinary linkage between Sociology and Anthropology and other disciplines.
+2. demonstrate an advanced understanding of cross-disciplinary linkage between Sociology and Anthropology and other disciplines.

-3. An advanced comprehension of the variety of theoretical approaches with which to examine and evaluate issues and problems in Sociology and Anthropology.
+3. demonstrate an advanced comprehension of the variety of theoretical approaches with which to examine and evaluate issues and problems in Sociology and Anthropology.

-4. A wide range of skills and methods necessary to undertake a complex analysis and communication of issues in Sociology and Anthropology and to critically analyse measures, indicators, reports and policies.
+4. demonstrate a wide range of skills and methods necessary to undertake a complex analysis and communication of issues in Sociology and Anthropology and to critically analyse measures, indicators, reports and policies.